Q. What is this place?

 Q. Why was my tour request rejected?

 A. The reason your application was rejected is because it reflected a high degree of sincerity, open-mindedness and intelligence.
-We simply didn’t want to waste your valuable time trying to find a silly museum that doesn’t actually exist.
+You are obviously an advanced member of our species and we simply didn’t want to waste your valuable time trying to find a silly museum that doesn’t actually exist.